Additional Book Information

-Blindness is the story of John Haye, a young student, and begins with an excerpt from his diary, brimming with excitement and affectation and curiosity about life and literature.
+Blindness—Henry Green’s first novel, begun while he was still at Eton and finished before he left university—is the story of John Haye, a young student with literary airs.
+It starts with an excerpt from his diary, brimming with excitement and affectation and curiosity about life and literature.
 Then a freak accident robs John of his sight, plunging him into despair.
-Forced to live with his highhanded, horsey stepmother in the country, John begins a weird dalliance with a girl named Joan, leading to a new determination.
-Blindness is the curse of youth and inexperience and love and ambition, and blindness, John discovers, can also be the source of vision.by Henry Green, introduction by Daniel Mendelsohn
+Forced to live with his high-handed, horsey stepmother in the country, John begins a weird dalliance with a girl named Joan, leading to a new determination.
+Blindness is the curse of youth and inexperience and love and ambition, but blindness, John will discover, can also be the source of vision.by Henry Green, introduction by Daniel Mendelsohn

 A quite astonishing tour de force...it announced the entry on the literary stage of the most genuinely original novelist of his day....
 [Green] had an ear which was most delicately and sensitively attuned to every cadence and nuance of the English language as it is actually spoken.